guildai/guildai/guild/tests/pythonpath.md

 ## Disabling source code

 When `sourcecode` is disabled, Guild omits the default run source code directory from the Python path.
-We use the `sourcecode-disabled` to illustrate.
+We use the `sourcecode-disabled` operation to illustrate.

 When we run `sourcecode-disabled` without otherwise providing a path to the source code, we get an error.

     >>> try:
-    ...     sys_path_for_op("sourcecode-disabled")
+    ...     run_op("sourcecode-disabled")
     ... except RunError as e:
     ...     print(e.output)
     ... else: